Talking points ahead of Ireland’s second Test against New Zealand

 Andy Farrell’s side fell behind in the three-match series after suffering a resounding 42-19 defeat last weekend in Auckland.

-Here, the PA news agency picks out some of the main talking points ahead of Saturday’s clash in Dunedin.
+Here, we pick out some of the main talking points ahead of Saturday’s clash in Dunedin.

 All eyes will be on Johnny Sexton after his selection raised concerns and prompted ongoing debate.
 Ireland’s influential skipper was unable to have much impact at Eden Park and became a doubt for the second Test after being forced off by a head knock with around half an hour gone.
 Sexton, who will celebrate his 37th birthday on Monday, has passed subsequent assessments to satisfy World Rugby rules regarding suspected concussion and retain the number 10 jersey.
 He insisted there are no issues with his physical condition.
 Yet the swift return to action has not been well received by some, including safety campaign group Progressive Rugby.